Mehul20/Mehul20/README.md

+Hey there, I am Mehul Rastogi 👋

+Glad to have you here!

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=${Mehul20}.${359718074})

-I'm a Computer Science major at Georgia Tech, passionate about Product Management and Venture Capital 🚀
+I'm a Computer Science major at Georgia Tech, passionate about Product Management and Venture Capital!

 I love technology, traveling and eating, sports, and much more!